LOWER HILL REDEVELOPMENT PROJECT – I-579 “Cap” Urban Connector Project

 HDR Engineering (HDR) is the lead engineer and was selected in accordance with federal / state selection procedures.
 HDR is a national firm with previous experience similar to this Project.

-The project has completed final design, and bidding is scheduled to be completed in October 2018.
-Construction is anticipated to begin before the end of 2018 and will last 28 months
+The project has completed final design, and bidding is scheduled to be completed by March 2019.
+Construction is anticipated to begin by July 2019 with completion by the end of 2021.

 The Authority is working with PennDOT, FHWA and the City of Pittsburgh on the project.
 The Design Field View (DFV) and Type, Size and Location (TS&L) submissions for the Project is being reviewed by FHWA and approved by PennDOT.
 PennDOT will manage the construction of the project.
 The project meets all the requirements for environmental categorical exclusions.
 The project is a Class II federal action requiring a Level 1B Categorical Exclusion Evaluation (CEE).
 The Level 1B CEE was approved October 2, 2015.
 A Section 106 process is underway for determination of the Cantini Mosaic as a historic resource.
 A courtesy review presentation of the Cantini Mosaic was also given at the November 29 2017 City of Pittsburgh Art Commission meeting..
 By action of the Southwestern Pennsylvania Commission (SPC) of September 28, 2015, the project was added to the fiscally constrained project list of the Mapping the Future: The Southwestern Pennsylvania Plan (the SPC Long-Range Plan).